 Section 4-3.
 Learning environment

+(1) The board has the overall responsibility for the students' learning environment.
+In cooperation with student welfare organizations, the board must seek to provide suitable conditions for a good study environment and to enhance student welfare at the educational institution.
 The board must within its area of responsibility work to prevent and stop harassment and sexual harassment, cf. section 13 of the Equality and Anti-Discrimination Act.

 Section 6-2.
 Gender equality

 Universities and university colleges must make active, targeted and systematic efforts to ensure gender equality in all categories of employment at the institution.

 Section 6-3.
 Advertisement of and appointment to academic positions